186-Teleperformans-Net-Bootcamp/hafta2-2-mhtaldmr/README.md

 - MSSQL Server as an Database and SQLServer packages.

 ## Requirements
-- Creating a Code-First SchoolDB.
+- Creating a SchoolDB with code-first approach.
 - Each Student has only one School and one Classroom.
 - Each Teacher has only one Course.
 - Classrooms can have one or more Courses.